ryancooper/course-info/README.md

     To git@github.com:MIT-DB-Class/hw-answers-joshuad.git   f726472..545a4f0  master -> master
    ```

-5. That last command was a bit special and only needs to be ran the first time
+5. That last command was a bit special and only needs to be run the first time
    to setup the remote tracking branches.
 Now we should be able to just run `git
    push` without the arguments.
 Try it and you should get the following: